Education is the most powerful tool we can use to change the world! (Nelson Mandela)

 Through our PSHE curriculum we aim to enable pupils to develop the knowledge, skills, and attributes they need to keep themselves safe, mentally & physically healthy and prepared for life as happy and responsible global citizens.

-Circle Time is integral to our curriculum.
+Circle Time and 'reflection' is integral to our curriculum.
 This is a whole school approach where we aim to improve social skills, foster positive relationships, encourage positive behaviour and develop a caring and respectful school environment.

 Our Overview can be found here.